 In the case of ease and speed, I usually like to frost my holiday cut out sugar cookies.
 I don’t have to wait as long to use my baked sugar cookies when frosting them vs using royal icing.
 Plus, this sugar cookie frosting hardens up and sets faster than royal icing.

 This sugar cookie frosting is also an excellent choice for ultra or super white frosting, as your base is already white (vegetable shortening), so you won’t need any other methods of whitening your frosting.
 You can even replace buttercream frosting in cake decorating with our sugar cookie frosting, as it holds up well to high heat and humidity.

 If the thought of using shortening doesn’t sound so appealing, remember to add a generous amount of extract flavoring, and you really won’t be able to tell the difference!

 Remember that really old recipe that your Grandma used?
-It may just be our vintage recipe for sugar cookies!
+It may just be my vintage recipe for sugar cookies!

 *If you want to try to substitute some butter into this frosting (which would make it a buttercream frosting), you will change the resulting texture and the ability of this frosting to ‘set up’ for storing!

 **We typically freeze our baked and decorated cookies, then stack them neatly with wax paper dividers before shipping them out to friends and family.
 They will thaw during transit, but it helps when paired with careful packaging!